microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 - `corruptionOption`: Optional.
 Specifies the behavior in case of detected corruption.
 This is configurable with the following options:
-  - `"fail"`: Default setting.
-Without specifying argument of corruption behaviors, or giving an string `fail`, by default kernel fails the IO operation with I/O error.
+  - `io-error`: Default setting.
+Without specifying argument of corruption behaviors, or giving an string `io-error`, by default kernel fails the IO operation with I/O error.
   - `ignore`: ignores the corruption and continues operation.
   - `panic`: causes the system to panic (print errors) and then try restarting